swimlane/swimlane-python/README.md

 be installed in each virtualenv that Tox creates.

 ## Support
-Visit http://support.swimlane.com to log bugs or feature requests.
+Visit http://support.swimlane.com to log bugs or feature requests